University of Wisconsin-Parkside

 The records manager will conduct periodic records surveys in each department to oversee records practices, discuss changes in records schedules, or answer any questions.

 Responsibilities of Records Creators

 Each records creator or handler is responsible for the correct retention and disposal of records.
 To achieve this, each office or department on campus should appoint one member to ensure compliance with records guidelines.
-This contact person has access to the relevant current records schedules.

 The department or office sending records should weed non-records out of the collection before sending them to the archives.

 No records may be destroyed unless the records schedule requires destruction, nor may it be destroyed before the retention time stipulated in the schedule has passed or if litigation requires the records.

 The office or department in question should contact the archives regarding electronic records transfer, boxes, (which the archives may provide), labels and records transfer forms before sending the records to the archives.